-After successful Moon mission, the Apollo 11 Command Module called Columbia was used by the astronauts to return to earth by splashing into the Pacific Ocean to be collected by the recovery ship, USS Hornet.
+After a successful moon landing, the Apollo 11 Command Module called “Columbia” was used by the astronauts to return to earth.
+“Columbia” splashed into the Pacific Ocean to be collected by the recovery ship, USS Hornet.

 Parachutes were deployed seven minutes before the Command Module struck the ocean water with force.
 During splashdown, the Command Module landed upside down but was righted within 10 minutes by flotation bags triggered by the astronauts.
 Armstrong’s last official transmission from the Columbia was: